 Unique Challenges of Alaska

 Living in Alaska poses unique sleeping challenges most months out of the year.
-Other than a few months out of the year between “spring” and “fall” in Alaska, we are dealing with darkness that lasts most (or all) of the day, or light that lasts most (or all) of the night.
+Other than a few months between “spring” and “fall” in Alaska, we are dealing with darkness that lasts most, or all, of the day, or light that lasts most, or all, of the night.

 These extreme light conditions present sleep challenges that are:

 These challenges may come from changes in physical or social habits, from mental responses to the extreme lighting conditions, or from habits that change with the darkness.
 The two main challenges for people living in Alaska are: